Most UK small business owners are not interested in their website

 • They’re “doing just fine without it” or they’ve “never needed one before”.

-A large number of business owners admit that they lack the knowledge on the opportunities and the benefits that a website will bring to their business.
+A large number of small business owners admit that they lack the knowledge on the opportunities and the benefits that a website will bring to their business.

 Consider how much the Internet has changed in the last 10 to 15 years: smartphones, tablets, Google, Facebook, Twitter, the slow death of newspapers, Amazon, E-commerce, etc. It’s a different world.